jeaye/vimrc/README.md

 vimrc
 ===
-This is my vim configuration for both Linux and OS X. It's built around C++ and Clojure development, primarily.
+This is my vim configuration for both Linux and MacOS.
+It's built around C++ and Clojure development, primarily.

 ## Installation